 🌿 Perlin Noise

 Perlin noise (Ken Perlin, 1983 — Academy Award) is a gradient noise function: pseudo-random gradients are assigned to lattice points, and the noise value at any position is the smoothly interpolated dot product with surroundings gradients.
 Unlike white noise, Perlin noise is smooth and continuous, making it ideal for natural-looking textures.
 Adding multiple octaves (fractional Brownian motion, fBm) at successively doubled frequencies and halved amplitudes produces terrain, clouds, fire and wood-grain.
-Each preset uses the same algorithm with different colour maps and thresholds. 🇺🇦 Українська
+This version runs entirely on the GPU as a Three.js + GLSL fragment shader, so every slider repaints in real time. 🇺🇦 Українська

 fBm Parameters